Megalinux/Crypto_1_Backtester/README.md

             'Buysignal'] = 1
 ```

+### Create your static stoploss ###

+* The static stoploss is activated by assigning the value 1 to the parameter tool.attivazione_stoploss_statico on file strategia.py.
+* The value of parameter tool.stoploss_1 is the percentage of stoploss.
+When the price of pair (example 'ETH/BTC') falls below this limit a sell operation is esecuted.

-### Create your dinamyc stoploss
+### Create your dynamic stoploss ###

+* The dynamic stoploss is activated by assigning the value 1 to the parameter tool.attivazione_stoploss_dinamico on file strategia.py.
-* Create your dinamyc stoploss formula.
+* Create your dynamic stoploss formula.
 1. Modify the parameter tool.stoploss_dinamico_formula on file strategy.py with text editor as following described.

 ###example 1 ###